chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>[tn: I actually have it already --- my DLC Fretless.
 I'm into traditional designs so I'm not very hard to please.
 Usually jazz/precision bass type bodies.
-I'm also not fond of exotic tops…� I'm happy with an alder or ash boy.
-With the � finish…� this is where I am really picky. hahahahah.
-Antigua m</i><i>ost likely</i><i>� or Tobacco Burst.
+I'm also not fond of exotic tops… I'm happy with an alder or ash boy.
+With the  finish… this is where I am really picky. hahahahah.
+Antigua m</i><i>ost likely</i><i> or Tobacco Burst.
 With electronics I'm already set on passive.
-Kind of boring right? heheheheh its just� that this is what I'm used to so I'm really comfortable with this kind of setup.]</i>
+Kind of boring right? heheheheh its just that this is what I'm used to so I'm really comfortable with this kind of setup.]</i>
       </div>
     </blockquote>